40 of the Hardest Tongue Twisters in the English Language

 A team of researchers from Massachusetts Institute of Technology say that this is the most difficult tongue twister in the world.
 Can you say it ten times fast?
 The psychologists who created this tongue twister said that people who attempted to say it either stopped right in the middle of saying it because it was too difficult or could only get through it once and weren’t able to repeat it.
 If you couldn’t get this one, give these other hard tongue twisters a try.
-If you want another challenge, try to spell the most misspelled words in America.

 “Brisk brave brigadiers brandished broad bright blades, blunderbusses, and bludgeons—balancing them badly.”

 This tongue twister is a lot longer, so it’s not much easier.
 You’ll really have to learn to balance your tongue on your teeth correctly to get this one.

 “If you must cross a coarse, cross cow across a crowded cow crossing, cross the cross, coarse cow across the crowded cow crossing carefully.”

 You probably don’t want to stand in the way of a coarse, cross cow.
 But if you try to teach him this tongue twister, he may get distracted from his anger and not hurt you.

 “Betty bought a bit of butter.
 But the butter Betty bought was bitter.
 So Betty bought a better butter, and it was better than the butter Betty bought before.”

 The idea of bitter butter might put a bad taste in your mouth…if these difficult tongue twisters aren’t already doing that!